ElDeveloper/Prediction-Strength/README.md

 If you have a question or suggestion, you can reach me on my twitter: http://www.twitter.com/yosmark

+#Usage

+Add the file pstngth.m to your current path in MATLAB or to your MATLAB path.

+See the script psexample for a sample of the usage.

 #License

 Copyrigth (c) 2012 Yoshiki Vázquez Baeza, http://yoshikee.tumblr.com